[Translate to English:] FAQ

 The colonial period cannot be undone.
 With historical knowledge and the privelage of hindsight, we can ask ourselves: how do we move forward?

-To become more involved in the decolonise movement, you can attend a GRASSI TALKS lecture, get in touch with your local post colonial organisation, or find your university’s post-colonial chapter.
+To become more involved in the decolonise movement, you can attend the GRASSI TALKS lectures, get in touch with your local post colonial organisation, or find your university’s post-colonial chapter.

 Repatriations and restitutions follow a claim inquiry process.
 When provenance research is conclusive and results in a repatriation or restitution, a ceremony following cultural protocol occurs, lead by both international and German leadership.
 The State Ethnographic Collections of Saxony (SES) belong to the State Art Collections of Dresden (SKD).
 The Minister for Culture of Saxony must approve all repatriation and restitution claims.